-Dr. McGill will be handling all DRC students this semester.
+Dr. Ray will be handling all DRC students this semester.
 Please message her ASAP to set up an appointment to hand in your letter (described below) and discuss your needs.

 Students requesting classroom accommodation for disabilities must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation in printed format to the instructor when requesting accommodation.
 You will need electronic ATR forms for exams and for quizzes.
 Accommodations are not retroactive, therefore, students should contact the office as soon as possible in the term for which they are seeking accommodations.

 More information about the Disabilities Resource Center can be found at https://www.dso.ufl.edu/drc.

 The Teaching Center in Broward Hall (tel.
 392-2010) offers a range of free services, including individual tutoring in physics.

 Students facing difficulties completing the course or who are in need of counseling or urgent help should call the on-campus Counseling and Wellness Center (352-392-1575; http://www.counseling.ufl.edu/cwc/).

 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
 Guidance on how to give feedback in a professional and respectful manner is available at https://gatorevals.aa.ufl.edu/students/.
 Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/.
 Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/public-results/.